 Always consult your doctor or physical therapist before trying these strengthening exercises to help with cervical instability.

-5 examples of strengthening exercises that may treat or prevent cervical instability are:
+5 strengthening exercises that may treat or prevent cervical instability are:

 Discontinue any exercise or movement that triggers pain.
 Feeling pain is a sign you should rest and not push yourself further.